Sobottasgithub/Sobottasgithub/README.md

 - 👋 Hi, I’m @Sobottasgithub
 - 👀 I’m interested in programming difficult stuff.
-- 🌱 I’m currently learning C, databases and php
+- 🌱 I’m currently improving my python knowledge
 - 💞️ I’m looking to collaborate on with a great team
 - 📫 How to reach me?
 Email Me: **Psschulze904@gmail.com**